wasdwasd0105/limbo_tensor/docs/unlock-pkvm.md

 Run `fastboot oem cmdline show` (to check if its enabled now)

+If you found your phone is buggy after unlocking the pkvm

+1. give root access to `com.android.shell`
+2. `adb shell su -c pm uninstall --user 0 com.google.android.appsearch.apk` com.google.android.appsearch.apk uses pkvm to provide isolated storage(Safe folder on Files).
+Google finally found a good place to use pkvm:D

 If everything worked out, reboot to system and it should work, even though "`cat /proc/cmdline`" might still output _"kvm-arm.mode=protected"_